codeigniter4/CodeIgniter4/user_guide_src/source/general/errors.rst

 PageNotFoundException
 ---------------------

-This is used to signal a 404, Page Not Found error.
+This is used to signal a 404, Page Not Found error:

+.. literalinclude:: errors/007.php

+You can pass a message into the exception that will be displayed in place of the default message on the 404 page.

 When thrown, the system will show the view found at **app/Views/errors/html/error_404.php**.
 You should customize all of the error views for your site.

-If, in **app/Config/Routes.php**, you have specified a 404 Override, that will be called instead of the standard 404 page:
+If, in **app/Config/Routing.php** or **app/Config/Routes.php**, you have specified a :ref:`404-override`, that will be called instead of the standard 404 page.

-.. literalinclude:: errors/007.php

-You can pass a message into the exception that will be displayed in place of the default message on the 404 page.

 ConfigException
 ---------------